sukovanej/effect-http/README.md

 [\[Source code\]](./packages/effect-http-node/examples/readme-security-basic.ts)

-In the example, we use the `Security.basic()` constructor which produces a new security of type `Security.Security<Security.BasicCredentials, never, never>`.
-In the second argument of our handler function, we receive the value of `Security.BasicCredentials` if the request contains a valid authorization header with the basic auth credentials.
+In the example, we use the `Security.basic()` constructor which produces a new security of type `Security<BasicCredentials, never, never>`.
+In the second argument of our handler function, we receive the value of `BasicCredentials` if the request contains a valid authorization header with the basic auth credentials.

 In case the request doesn't include valid authorization, the client will get a `401 Unauthorized` response